 Steve's volunteerism with the Space Foundation Discovery Center is a great fit for Steve and the Space Foundation.
 Steve is a retired systems analyst for satellite command and control systems.
 He worked for L-3 Communications Corporation and its predecessor companies for over 34 years.
-Steve worked mainly with the systems used by the Air Force Satellite Control Network at Onizuka Air Force Station in Sunnyvale, Calif., and later at Schriever Air Force Base here in Colorado Springs, Colo.
+Steve worked mainly with the systems used by the Air Force Satellite Control Network at Onizuka Air Force Station in Sunnyvale, Calif., and later at Schriever Air Force Base here in Colorado Springs, Colorado.

 Steve strongly believes in the mission and work of the Space Foundation.
 He was a regular attendee at the Space Symposium for many years during his career.
 After his retirement, he saw opportunities to contribute to the Space Foundation's goals and also to stay connected to the people and industry from his space career.
 Steve accomplishes this by volunteering in the Space Foundation Discovery Center, as well as volunteering at the Space Symposium.
 The Space Foundation benefits greatly from Steve's light security detail and his input and knowledge.